Congress races to avoid December government shutdown amid pandemic

 Beyond pandemic worries, if government funds were allowed to run out next month, airport operations could slow, national parks would close, some medical research would be put on hold and thousands of other programs would be jeopardized as government workers are furloughed, further hurting the struggling U.S. economy.

 Washington suffered record-long partial shutdowns between Dec.
 22, 2018 and Jan.
-25, 2019, the result of a standoff between Democrats and Trump over funding the U.S.-Mexico border wall that was a centerpiece of his presidency.
+25, 2019, the result of a standoff between Democrats and Trump over funding the U.S.-Mexico border wall.

 This time around, Republicans are seeking $2 billion for the southern barrier that most Democrats and some Republican lawmakers claim is an ineffective remedy to halting illegal immigration.